open-telemetry/opentelemetry-collector-contrib/receiver/prometheusexec/README.md

         env:
           - name: DATA_SOURCE_NAME
             value: user:password@url:port/dbname
-          - name: RETRY_TIMEOUT
+          - name: SECONDARY_PORT
-            value: 10
+            value: {{port}}
-    # this binary will start with the two above defined environment variables,
+    # this binary will start with the two above defined environment variables, notice how string templating also works in env
 ```